cmfcmf/OpenWeatherMap-PHP-API/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/0addfb24-e2b4-4feb-848e-86b2078ca104/big.png)](https://insight.sensiolabs.com/projects/0addfb24-e2b4-4feb-848e-86b2078ca104)
 -----------

-If you are looking for an implementation for the [CMS Zikula](http://www.zikula.org), you may want to take a look at [cmfcmf/Weather](https://github.com/cmfcmf/Weather).

 For example code and how to use this api, please take a look into `Examples_*.php` files and run them in your browser.
 - `Examples_Current.php` Shows how to receive the current weather.
 - `Examples_Forecast.php` Shows how to receive weather forecasts.